 Left Side of Hat - All Star, gold, silver, or bronze stars in front.
-Stanislaus County requests that members only wear their current star though some counties "cascade the stars as in the picture below.
-Behind the stars are placed the Jr./Teen Leader emblems.
+You may "cascade" the stars.
+Place the the junior/teen leader emblems and the Hi 4-H patch (in that order) behind the stars.
 These patches are only worn while the member is serving as a junior or teen leader.

 Right Side of Hat - Year completion pin and stripe.
 Year pins are fastened to the hat above the stripe, starting with primary pins next to the 4-H clover.
 The 100% attendance pin, if earned, should be fastened to the hat below the stripe of the year that pin was earned.

 Medals may be placed on either side of the hat but the left is recommended.

 NOTE: No other pin or ribbon should be worn on the hat other than 4-H related items.
 The hat should reflect the dignity of the 4-H Youth Development Program.
 Some items that should not be worn on the hat include buttons, fair medals, convention badges or other regalia.